Communications and Community Engagement

 The City continues to contract with Revize to host the City’s website.
 Content is maintained by City staff.

-Events and Communications Specialist
+Events and Community Engagement Specialist

 The City Council approved the creation of an events and communications specialist to work with the Communications Coordinator to organize City events, plan the City’s 100th anniversary schedule, and help out with day-to-day communications needs.
 This is the second position within the City focused specifically on citywide communications and outreach.
 The events specialist works closely with other City departments to collaborate on event planning.